Frequently Asked Questions

 No, please use the Collar ID every day.
 It's been shown that 1 in 3 dogs who become lost never find their way home due to improper identification.
 Be sure your dog is microchipped and wearing visible identification that can be easily read by his finder.
 Circle Yes or No to indicate the presence of a microchip.

 I'm looking for a way to put ID on my horse's current halter.
 The I.C.E.
-Collar ID in Large fits around a 1" wide flat (nylon or leather) halter and is an economical way to secure your emergency contact info to a halter (bridle, too).
-Also perfect for wrapping around a belt!
+Collar ID in Large fits around a 1" wide flat (nylon or leather) halter and is an economical way to secure your emergency contact info to a flat nylon or leather halter.
+The Medium I.C.E.
+Collar ID wraps around a rope halter or 3/4" wide bridle.
+The Collar ID is also perfect for wrapping around a belt!